SausageMuffins/Mind-Palace/Notes/Computer Engineering/Synchronization Problems in Computer Systems.md

 Initialization: all flags for every process == false, set "turn" into arbitrary numbers.

+Assumptions:
+1. all LD and ST are atomic operations
+2. only 2 processes execute one after another (alternate).

 Main Idea:
 flag == True/False which means the process is READY/NOT READY to enter critical section. turn = i which means it is process i's turn to enter critical section.